 The Van Gogh Museum has the most important collection from arguably the most famous Dutch artist.
 You will get close to his paintings and get to know about the materials, techniques, use of colors, sources of inspiration and influences in his work.

-This tour is tailor-made for all the admirers of one of the greatest painters of all time - and art in general.
-Guided by an art specialized guide, you will enjoy what we call a ‘Rembrandt-themed walking tour’, that includes a visit to the Rembrandt House.
+This private tour is made for all the admirers of one of the greatest painters of all time - and art in general.
+Guided by an art specialized private guide, you will enjoy what we call a ‘Rembrandt-themed walking tour’, that includes a visit to the Rembrandt House.
 This museum has been restored to its 17th-century majesty and offers a glimpse into the everyday life of Rembrandt in Amsterdam - from the studio where he created many of his most famous paintings to his living quarters.

 If you have interest in any other museum or gallery in Amsterdam, please send us an inquiry and we will arrange a specialist for you.